 The back-and-forth so common in agent-customer interactions during technical support calls can be eliminated with AR-based visual support.
 Visual Support allows customers to hold a smartphone up to the product and all parts will be identified in real time by computer vision technology.
 Agents immediately know the exact name and model number of the malfunctioning device, resulting in faster issue resolution times.

 Are bulky paper-based user manuals a relic of the past?
 Hyundai has developed an AR-based digital owner’s manual that shows drivers how to maintain and fix their vehicle.
 By holding up their smartphone, the AR user guide explains what the buttons and switches do, and walks the car owner through the process of checking oil levels, filling up windshield fluid, and even replacing air filters.
 Similar AR-based user manuals featuring a Virtual Technician provide instructions for operating appliances or installing consumer electronic devices.

 Customer relationships are changing dramatically as CX is becoming a differentiator.
 Brands have recognized the game-changing abilities of introducing AR into their pre-sales, point of sale and post-sale support operations.
 Via a smartphone, AR enhances practical elements of personalized marketing, sales and technical support, by extending content and interaction abilities, and providing value that goes way beyond simple novelty.
-These examples are just a small sampling of the potential AR can deliver across the customer relationship value chain and throughout the entire customer journey.
+These examples are just a small sampling of augmented reality use cases and the potential AR can deliver across the customer relationship value chain and throughout the entire customer journey.